-The Jackson Hole Technology Partnership helps energize new approaches to old challenges, including in agriculture, finance and healthcare, building on technologies discussed at prior Summits, where they can be designed to produce quantifiable outcomes.
+The Jackson Hole Technology Partnership helps energize new approaches to old challenges, building on technologies discussed at prior Summits, where they can be designed to produce quantifiable outcomes.

 These initiatives are critical follow up to make an appreciable difference to rural people across Wyoming, the nation and the world.

 Each initiative is seed-funded by John D. Temte, with follow-on funding from other donors, who share our vision and from the nonprofit Jackson Hole Technology Partnership.

 To help support the JHTP or for more information please contact:

 Beth Young-Jones, Chair Jackson Hole Technology Partnership, 2019 Global Technology Summit and Director of Operations

 Presented by The Jackson Hole Technology Partnership 501c3

 The Wyoming Global Technology Summit (WGTS) is an event held every year in Jackson Hole, Wyoming.
 The 2019 summit will feature government leaders, high tech entrepreneurs, financiers and futurists on the topics of Blockchain, Artificial Intelligence, Fintech, Venture Capital, Quantum Computing and Digital Healthcare Technology.